porterbmoody/porterbmoody.github.io/index.md

     text-align: center;
 }
 </style>

+## Welcome
+The purpose of this blog is to share deeper doctrinal insights on a variety of gospel topics.
+Sources are attempted to be listed for any point in order for the accuracy to best traced.

  - Awesome [Jacob 5, the Allegory of the Olive Trees](blog/Jacob 5.md) blog post
  - Awesome [Polygamy](blog/Polygamy.md) blog post